Khaaz/AxonCore/README.md

 ## Contributions

 Feel free to contribute to this project by opening PRs or Issues.
 Contributions are always welcome.
-To know more about contributions, discuss the development of AxonCore or need help, you can join our discord server [here](https://discord.gg/QZ6B5US).
+To know more about contributions, discuss the development of AxonCore or get help, you can join our discord server [here](https://discord.gg/QZ6B5US).